sayshar/alpine-rpi-os/README.md

     `sudo apk add bash`

 ## Installing the 'cardano-node' and 'cardano-cli' static binaries (AlpineOS uses static binaries almost exclusively so you should avoid non-static builds)
 ### You can obtain the static binaries for version 1.27.0 via the link [https://ci.zw3rk.com/build/1758] courtesy of Moritz Angermann, the SPO of ZW3RK.
-You can follow the following commands to install the binaries into the correct folder.
+You can follow the following commands to install the binaries into the correct folder:
 1)  Download the binaries

     `wget -O aarch64-unknown-linux-musl-cardano-node-1.27.0.zip ~/ https://ci.zw3rk.com/build/1758/download/1/aarch64-unknown-linux-musl-cardano-node-1.27.0.zip`